-E. Cross-species or Same-species Sports Medicine and Rehabilitation Training Weeks For the equipe resident 8 works of rehabilitation must be sport with a person who has h
+E. Cross-species or Same-species Sports Medicine and Rehabilitation Training Weeks

 For the equine resident, 8 weeks of rehabilitation must be spent with a person who has had advanced animal rehabilitation training.
 For the canine resident, 8 weeks of sports medicine must be spent with a person with advanced training in sports medicine.
 The individuals providing the specialized training must be approved by the resident program director.
 These training weeks may include rotations with alternative species, special rotations at a human rehabilitation facility or a special rotation with human physical therapist trained in veterinary rehabilitation.